Uzukidd/Pixiv-spider/README.md

 ​	Name changed to \"Pixiv-spider\", bugs fixed, ugoira added.

+## Requirements

+tqdm

+requests

+imageio

+zipfile

 ## Installation

-Clone or download this repository than get into it and input on your terminal:
+Clone or download this repository than get into it and input this on your terminal:

 ```
 python ./setup.py install